-1. Financial Aid: Contact your Financial Aid Office (at BSU it is 508-531-2685) to see if you can get a loan for a study away program.
-This depends on individual circumstances, but may relieve financial stress from studying abroad.
-For more information, please visit the Financial Aid website.
+- Financial Aid: Contact your Financial Aid Office (at BSU it is 508.531.2685) to see if you can get a loan for a study abroad program.
+Funding depends on individual circumstances and may be secured by several sources.

-Updated 8/2015 by Mike Sandy, Office of Study Abroad
+Updated 8/2017 by Mike Sandy, Study Abroad Office

 All Rights Reserved